Lochi-dot-JPEG/crux/README.md

 e.g.

-you,normal,This is what I say
+you,think,This is what I say

 ## Screenshots